A nonlinear elliptic PDE from atmospheric science: well-posedness and regularity at cloud edge: Abstract

 \section{Abstract}

 The precipitating quasi-geostrophic equations go beyond the (dry) quasi-geostrophic equations by incorporating the effects of moisture.
 This means that both precipitation and phase changes between a water-vapour phase (outside a cloud) and a water-vapour-plus-liquid phase (inside a cloud) are taken into account.
 In the dry case, provided that a Laplace equation is inverted, the quasi-geostrophic equations may be formulated as a nonlocal transport equation for a single scalar variable (the potential vorticity).
 In the case of the precipitating quasi-geostrophic equations, inverting the Laplacian is replaced by a more challenging adversary known as potential-vorticity-and-moisture inversion.
 The PDE to invert is nonlinear and piecewise elliptic with jumps in its coefficients across the cloud edge.
 However, its global ellipticity is a priori unclear due to the dependence of the phase boundary on the unknown itself.
 This is a free boundary problem where the location of the cloud edge is one of the unknowns.
-Potential-vorticity-and-moisture inversion differs from oft-studied free-boundary problems in the literature, and here we present the first rigorous analysis of this PDE.
-Introducing a variational formulation of the inversion, we use tools from the calculus of variations to deduce existence and uniqueness of solutions and de Giorgi techniques to obtain sharp regularity results.
-In particular, we show that the gradient of the unknown pressure or streamfunction is H\"{o}lder continuous at cloud edge.
+Here we present the first rigorous analysis of this PDE, obtaining existence, uniqueness, and regularity results.
+In particular the regularity results are nearly sharp.
+This analysis rests on the discovery of a variational formulation of the inversion.
+This novel formulation is used to answer a key question for applications: which quantities jump across the interface and which quantities remain continuous?
+Most notably we show that the gradient of the unknown pressure, or equivalently the streamfunction, is H\"{o}lder continuous across the cloud edge.

 \begin{MSCcodes} Primary: 49J10, 35B65, 86A10; Secondary: 35J20, 35Q86, 76U60. \end{MSCcodes}

 \textbf{Table of contents}

 \begin{enumerate} \item \hyperref[sec:intro] {Introduction} \pageref{sec:intro} \item \hyperref[sec:discuss] {Discussion} \pageref{sec:discuss} \item \hyperref[sec:background] {Background} \pageref{sec:background} \item \hyperref[sec:var_form_and_prop_en] {Variational formulation and basic properties of the energy} \pageref{sec:var_form_and_prop_en} \item \hyperref[sec:wp] {Well-posedness} \pageref{sec:wp} \item \hyperref[sec:smoothing] {Smoothing} \pageref{sec:smoothing} \end{enumerate}